Identification of the anomalous fast bulk events in a p-type point contact germanium detector: BE and FBE discrimination

-The derivations of systematic uncertainties are discussed as follow: \begin{enumerate} \item[(1)] \textbf{Choice of $f_{B\!E}(E,\tau)$ and $f_{F\!B\!E}(E,\tau)$.} There exist statistical fluctuations in the simulated PDF $f_{B\!E}(E,\tau)$ and $f_{F\!B\!E}(E,\tau)$.
+\begin{enumerate} \item[(1)] \textbf{Choice of $f_{B\!E}(E,\tau)$ and $f_{F\!B\!E}(E,\tau)$.} Statistical fluctuations are present in the simulated PDFs, $f_{B\!E}(E,\tau)$, and $f_{F\!B\!E}(E,\tau)$.
 The systematic uncertainties are given by the deviations of multiple simulation results.
-This is the main contribution of systematic uncertainties below \SI{4}{\keVee}, where the statistical fluctuations of PDF have a significant effect on the fitting result because of the severe merging of FBEs and BEs. \item[(2)] \textbf{Choice of the fitting interval $(\tau_1,\tau_2)$.} The fitting interval is selected based on the sufficient statistics of $\tau$ distributions both in the experiment and simulation.
-The $\tau_2$ according to Table. \ref{tab:1-table} is from ($\mu + \sigma$) to ($\mu + 4\sigma$) of BE distribution. \item[(3)] \textbf{Size of $\tau$ bin.} The deviations of results caused by the variations of size of $\tau$ bin are regarded as systematic uncertainties.
-The size of $\tau$ bin is from half to twice the nominal one. \end{enumerate}
+They make the main contribution to the systematic uncertainties below \SI{4}{\keVee}, where the statistical fluctuations of PDFs significantly affect the fitting result because of severe merging of FBEs and BEs. \item[(2)] \textbf{Choice of fitting interval $(\tau_1,\tau_2)$.} The fitting interval is selected on the basis of sufficient statistics of the $\tau$ distributions in both the experiment and the simulation.
+The $\tau_2$ values in Table \ref{tab:1-table} are from the BE distribution between ($\mu + \sigma$) to ($\mu + 4\sigma$). \item[(3)] \textbf{Size of $\tau$ bin.} The deviations of the results caused by the variation in the size of the $\tau$ bin are regarded as systematic uncertainties.
+The size of the $\tau$ bin ranges from half to twice the nominal size. \end{enumerate}